 To complete their four-year degree at the main UWM campus during the 2018-19 school year (fall 2018 through summer of 2019), students must follow the same transfer process they previously did, which can be found here.
 For 2019-20 and going forward, students who are admitted to and attend the branch campuses will transition to the main campus of UWM using a different process that has yet to be defined.
 The process will be clarified by the Undergraduate Admissions Office and/or Registrar’s Office.
 The goal is to make the transition as seamless as possible.

 How will the restructuring affect services for veterans?

 In the first year, there will be no changes to veterans’ services.
 UWM has considerable expertise in providing veterans’ services, and those services will transition sometime next year.

 Will transportation be provided for students traveling among the three campuses to take classes?
-How will parking at the three campuses be handled for faculty, staff and students traveling between them?

 Will I be able to go to Pantherfest and UWM basketball games?

 Yes, students in Waukesha and Washington County will be able to attend Pantherfest and UWM basketball games.
 These are two of the most popular events supported by UWM student segregated fees.